-Cruciferous vegetables like broccoli, kale and cauliflower sulforaphane.
-This powerful anti-inflammatory helps prevent disease and helps with liver detox.
-It does this by breaking down toxins so that they’re easier to move out of the body.
+Cruciferous vegetables like broccoli, kale and cauliflower contain sulforaphane.
+This sulfer rich compound helps support a normal inflammatory response and enhances liver function.
+It does this by helping to support the body from environmental toxins.

 To do this, the liver has a 2 phase process.
 Phase I makes fat-soluble toxins more water soluble.
 And then in Phase II the toxins are moved to the kidney and gallbladder where they exit your dog’s body.

-Sulforaphane helps make sure that the toxins move through the body by releasing important Phase II enzymes.
-It also protects the liver from dangerous pharmaceutical drugs and other damaging chemicals.
+Sulforaphane helps ensure that the toxins move through the body by releasing important Phase II enzymes.

 Half a cup of broccoli sprouts is about 73 mg.
 But the amount you give your dog will depend on his size …

 5 to 25 lbs … 1 – 5 mg